Yambr/metabase-ci-tool/README.md

 *stage for example*
 1. Open "metabase-ci" (desktop app - you can build from this repository)
-2. Click Publish Remote for stage (*commit to see changes in repo*) *publishing adding new ids from environment - don't forget commit it*
+2. Click Publish Remote for stage (*commit to see changes in repo*) *publishing adding new ids from environment - don't forget commit them*

 ### 4 Automatic publishing
 [console tool](src/ci/README.md) - using logic like manual publishing